Scottish Place Names

 Official suburbs and other localities with names that occur only in Scotland and not elsewhere in the British Isles, and/or are definitely or most probably of Scottish origin are:

-Further evidence of the role that was played by Scots pioneers and their descendants in the development of Australia's third largest city is to be seen in the names of parks, reserves and sports grounds throughout the metropolitan area.
+Further evidence of the role that was played by Scots pioneers and their descendants in the development of Australia's third largest city can be seen in the names of parks, reserves and sports grounds throughout the metropolitan area.
 There is a long list of such names, though not all of them necessarily have a direct Scottish connection:

 Use the "Back" button on your browser or click here to return to the Index of Scottish Place Names